archiejs/archiejs-docs/README.md

   A demo application which runs on terminal and scans the reciepts (using google cloud vision APIs).
 You could build an IoT device with a camera and modify this demo app to give it capabilities of a scanner.

 2. [Ticket booking microservice](https://github.com/archiejs/demo-webapp-mongo-redis-ticket_booking)
-  A demo application which demonstrates using `enhancers` (see below) to convert `booking` module into redis pub-sub microservice.
+  A demo web application, which also demonstrates using `enhancers` (or decorators) to convert a module (named: `booking`) into a microservice (with redis pub-sub wrappers).

 ## Boilerplate